 Women’s organisations have been disproportionately impacted by recent and current public spending cuts and efficiency savings.

-- Over a third of services responding to the Women’s Aid Annual Survey 2016 were running an area of work without dedicated funding during the previous financial year (34.1%; 61 respondents).
+- 48.8% of organisations responding to the Women’s Aid annual survey in 2019 had been running an area of work without dedicated funding during the previous financial year.